IAL 14: Mars: the Red Planet

 In 1877 during a FAVORABLE opposition of Mars, Italian astronomer Giovanni Schiaparelli (1835--1910) concluded the Martian canals were a major feature (Ka-293).
 The canals were apparent linear markings on Mars.

-Actually in calling them canali (singular canale) in Italian, Schiaparelli was NOT necessarily implying that they were artificial: his meaning may have been probably closer to the English channels---but Schiaparelli made no effort to correct the English translation---he may NOT have noticed it much (Wikipedia: Martian canals: History of canals).
+Actually in calling them canali (singular canale) in Italian, Schiaparelli was NOT necessarily implying that they were artificial: his meaning may have been probably closer to the English channels---but Schiaparelli made NO effort to correct the English translation---he may NOT have noticed it much (Wikipedia: Martian canals: History of canals).

 Canale does have canal as its primary meaning in Italian.